 Rheumatoid arthritis (RA) is considered an autoimmune disease where the immune system attacks normal tissues in a joint.
 RA is more of a systemic condition whereas the symptoms of OA are usually limited to a single joint. .
 Since RA is a systemic inflammatory condition it can also cause weakness and fatigue.
 RA can result in deformities of joints.
 RA usually affects smaller joints like hands, wrists, elbows, ankles, knees and feet.
 There is a blood test for RA called rheumatoid factor but it is not 100% diagnostic because it can have false negatives.
 Treatments include: corticosteroids (prednisone etc), NSAIDS, opioid pain killers, disease modifying antirheumatic drugs (DMARDs)(methotrexate,Trexall,Rasuvo and hydroxychloroquine/Plaquenil) ….biologics (Enbrel, Erelzi, Eticovo,Remicade) and JAK inhibitors.
 DMARDs target the entire immune system, whereas biologics work by targeting specific steps in the inflammatory process outside the cells (cytokines), and JAK inhibitors block enzymes (JAK1,JAK2, JAK3) inside the cells.

-At P3 Dental Technologies we have effective methods to reduce the periodontal inflammatory burden on the body which will have a positive effect on managing arthritis.
+P3 Dental has agents that are effective in reducing periodontal inflammation which will have a positive effect on managing arthritis.